 Top FAQs about buying a home in Las Vegas

 What credit score is needed to buy a house in Las Vegas?

-A credit score of 580 is usually the bare minimum to buy a house in Las Vegas.
+A credit score of 580 is usually the minimum to buy a house in Las Vegas.
 An FHA loan generally requires a credit score of 580.
-Most other loans will require a score of 620 and above.
-VA loans require a minimum of 620 and USDA loans require a minimum of 640.
+Most other loans require a score of 620 and above.
+VA loans require a minimum of 620, and USDA loans require a minimum of 640.

 What is the average price of a house in Las Vegas?